Keep your texts visible

 Ben and Jerry.
 Steve Jobs and Steve Wozniak.
 Oprah Winfrey and Gayle King.
 Every iconic duo is made stronger by each individual’s unique attributes.
 Email and SMS are no different.
 So let’s start by looking at the unique strengths and benefits of each.

-What sets SMS apart
+What sets SMS and RCS apart

 There’s a reason so many consumers subscribe to SMS marketing: as a marketing channel, it’s extremely personalized and direct.
 It gives shoppers more access to brands, whether for support, early access to discounts and new products, or updates on their orders.
 And it uses a channel we’ve all become accustomed to communicating through.

 Framed this way, SMS marketing has a few major differentiators over other marketing channels: it’s timely, targeted, and conversational in a way other channels can’t replicate.
-Read rates reflect this, with 97% of brand text messages read within 15 minutes of delivery.

 Because it’s such a direct, targeted, and two-way channel, there are a number of ways to use SMS as part of a greater marketing communications strategy.
 Let’s take a look at each: